 HitchLit will not consider previously published work, but simultaneous submissions are acceptable, provided that the author informs us in the event that submitted work is accepted for publication elsewhere.

-Prose Submissions (Fiction / Non-Fiction)
+Prose Submissions (Fiction / Nonfiction)

-We are happy to read short prose (up to 3,500 words).
-All work should be double spaced, with 1″ margins, and typed in a common 12 pt. font (.doc / .docx / .rtf files preferred).
-Authors may submit one short piece of short prose (1,000 – 3,500 words in length), or up to two flash pieces (under 1,000 words each).
+We consider prose (up to 3,000 words).
+All work should be double spaced, with 1″ margins, and must be typed in a common 12 pt. font (Times New Roman, Garamond, Calibri, etc.).
+Authors may submit one short piece of short prose (1,000 – 3,000 words in length), or up to two flash pieces (under 1,000 words each).
 Please only submit once per reading period and wait for a decision before submitting again.

 Cover Art Submissions